-- 1. Understand the fundamentals of wireless systems and wireless LANs. - 2.
-Demonstrate the protocols available in the mobile network layers. - 3.
-Illustrate the techniques for mobile transport layers. - 4.
-Examine the latest 3G/4G and WiMAX networks and its architecture. - 5.
-Construct wireless network using latest wireless protocols and standards.
+- 1. Understand the fundamentals of various wireless systems and standards wireless LANs. - 2.
+Understand the techniques of mobile network layers. - 3.
+Understand the various techniques of mobile transport layers. - 4.
+Conversant with the latest 3G/4G and WiMAX networks and its architecture. - 5.
+Design and implement wireless network environment for any application using latest wireless protocols and standards.